[ssh (Putty) ]

 The definition of a high-performance computer (or a supercomputer), changes daily

 since computers are continually getting stronger and faster.
 Therefore, a high-performance computer

 could simply be considered to be one of the "best" at the current time.

-For Challenge participants, you have direct access to a high-performance
+For Challenge participants, you may request direct access to a high-performance

-accounts on mauve to those teams who display the need to have access for so
+accounts at LANL to those teams who display the need to have access for so

 much computing power.
 E-mail

 to request access to an HPC cluster.